Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

-Lisa stared through her tears at her stoop-shouldered teacher.
-She was afraid she might never see him again.
+She stared through her tears at the stacks of music, the picture of Liszt on the wall, and tried to memorize every detail.
+She was afraid she might never see them again.
 Gathering her composure, she thanked the professor and collected her things, then turned and fled.

-Music had become Lisa's whole world: an escape from the dark streets, the run-down flats, shops, and markets that were home to Vienna's working-class Jews.
+From the time she was a little girl, Malka taught Lisa to surrender herself completely to the music by telling her stories and painting fantastic images.
+For Lisa the music became her whole world: an escape from the dark streets, the rundown flats, shops, and markets that were home to Vienna's working-class Jews.
 And now, the most important escape of all, from the Nazis.

-As she neared 13 Franzensbrückenstrasse, Lisa's steps were uncharacteristically slow.
+As she neared 13 Franzensbrückestrasse, Lisa's steps were uncharacteristically slow.
+Her heels barely left the ground; her upright posture sagged.
 She arrived in her living room and dropped her music on the bench with a gesture that alarmed her mother.

 "What is it, Liseleh, what's wrong?"
 Malka took her daughter in her arms and stroked her hair.
 Lisa cried desperately.
 Malka guessed what must have happened.
 "Is it Professor Isseles?"